EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-get-account-information.md

-## Goal
+## Overview

-Query infomation of an EOSIO account
+This how-to guide provides instructions on how to query infomation of an EOSIO account.
+The example in this how-to guide retrieves information of the `eosio` account.

 ## Before you begin